JuliaReach/ARCH2018_RE/README.md

 in the end.
 If you still have problems or questions, do contact us in our [gitter channel](https://gitter.im/JuliaReach/Lobby) or via email.

+### About JuliaReach

+*JuliaReach* is a software framework for reachability computations of dynamical systems, available at the [JuliaReach github project website](http://github.com/JuliaReach).
+It is written in Julia, a modern high-level language for scientific computing.
+Currently *JuliaReach* can handle continuous affine systems.
+The reachability algorithm uses a block decomposition technique presented in *DBLP:conf/hybrid/BogomolovFFVPS18*.
+Here we partition the state space, project the initial states to subspaces, and propagate these low-dimensional sets in time.
+This allows us to perform otherwise expensive set operations in low dimensions.
+Furthermore, if the output does not depend on all dimensions, we can effectively skip the reach set computation for the respective dimensions.
+In the evaluation we used two-dimensional blocks, for which our implementation supports epsilon-close approximation; for box approximation we can handle arbitrary partitions.
+For the set computations we use the *LazySets* library, which is also part of the *JuliaReach* framework.
+*LazySets* exploits the principle of lazy (on-demand) evaluation and uses support functions to represent lazy sets.
+*JuliaReach* also comes with *SX*, a parser for SX (SpaceEx format) model files.
+For next year we plan to add support for hybrid dynamics, which will require a careful balance between low- and high-dimensional computations and adaptive choice of the partition.

 ## Installation

 This package requires Julia v0.6.x.
 Refer to the [official documentation](https://julialang.org/downloads)